 Fixed office jobs, long-term employment relationships and regular working hours are no longer as natural as they used to be.
 With the increasing digitalization of the economy and the triumphal march of cloud, social and mobile computing, telework is becoming increasingly popular.
 The internet industry in particular is playing a pioneering role.
-For example, Automattic, the software company behind the online blog system WordPress, is known for its flexible, location-independent and multicultural work culture.
+For example, Automattic, the software company behind the online blog system WordPress.
+Its flexible, location-independent and multicultural work culture is its differencial.
 Of approximately 250 employees working for the online service for developers GitHub, 75 percent are doing it from home.
 The social media marketing service Buffer also relies on remote work.
 Basecamp, one of the market leaders in the field of project management software, has even written a whole book about the advantages of this new work culture with “Remote – Office Not Required”.

-Many of the “knowledge workers” who consciously forego a permanent office job today are not even employed by a company.
+Many of the “knowledge workers” who consciously forego a permanent office job today are not even company employees.
 The so-called “Freelance Economy” is booming.
 According to a recent study by the American Freelancers Union, there are already around 53 million freelancers in the United States.
 That corresponds to about 34 percent of the workforce in America.
 By 2020 it should be 50 percent.

 Work flexibly, stay productive

 The flexible forms of work that are drastically changing our increasingly digitized world of work require a new corporate culture and appropriate management methods.
-Traditional working hierarchies disappear, while values such as agility, personal responsibility and flexibility are emphasized.
+Traditional working hierarchies disappear, while we emphasize values such as agility, personal responsibility and flexibility.
 In this context, special collaboration solutions promise efficient collaboration beyond the classic office.
 They ensure that companies cannot only maintain their productivity, but can even improve it.

 Time tracking creates mutual trust